 The influence of limited sleep on emotional well-being is of growing interest as a lack of sleep is widespread in modern society.
 The Centers for Disease Control and Prevention (CDC) report that about

-Although several reports suggest that lack of sleep influences our emotional state, a new study published in the Journal of Sleep Research has formalized this.
+Although several reports suggest that lack of sleep influences our emotional state, a new study published in the

 In the study, participants looked at “pleasant and neutral images” after 5 nights of normal sleep and 5 nights of restricted sleep.
 The results showed that the participants were more likely to have negative responses to these images after the periods of disturbed sleep than after normal sleep.